China easing birth limits further to cope with aging society

 The ruling party has enforced birth limits since 1980 to restrain population growth but worries the number of working-age people is falling too fast while the share over age 65 is rising.
 That threatens to disrupt its ambitions to transform China into a prosperous consumer society and global technology leader.

-Leaders also agreed China needs to raise its retirement age to keep more people in the workforce and improve pension and health services, Xinhua said.
+Leaders also agreed China needs to raise its retirement age to keep more people in the workforce and improve pension and health services for the elderly, Xinhua said.

 Couples say they are put off by high costs of raising a child, disruption to their jobs and the need to look after elderly parents.

+“Every stage of the problem hasn’t been solved,” said a post on the popular Sina Weibo blog service signed Tchaikovsky.
+“Who will raise the baby?
+Do you have time?
+I go out early and get back late.
+Kids don’t know what their parents look like.”

+Another, signed Hyeongmok, joked bitterly: “Don’t worry about aging.
+Our generation won’t live long.”

-China, along with Thailand and some other Asian economies, face what economists call the challenge of whether they can get rich before they get old.
+China, along with Thailand and some other Asian economies, faces what economists call the challenge of whether they can get rich before they get old.

 The Chinese population of 1.4 billion already was expected to peak later this decade and start to decline.
 Census data released May 11 suggest that is happening faster than expected, adding to burdens on underfunded pension and health systems and cutting the number of future workers available to support a growing retiree group.